Doctor of Musical Arts (DMA) Handbook

 Program of Study

-Beginning with students admitted Fall 2015, each DMA student (except the DMA in composition), with advising from his or her major professor, is required to submit a complete Program of Study for approval by the end of the second semester of enrollment.
-Students who do not submit the Program of Study will not be permitted to enroll in the third term.
+All graduate students in the School of Music, with advising from the student’s major professor/advisor, is required to submit a complete Program of Study for approval by the end of the second semester of enrollment.
+Students who do not submit may not meet degree requirements within the allotted timeline.

-The Program should include a schedule for meeting all deficiencies, a plan for completing all graduate coursework including a cognate if chosen, a projected residency, a projected schedule for recitals, a projected semester for the Doctoral exams (qualifying and oral), and a projected semester during which the Lecture-Recital will be held and the DMA Document defended.
+Students may use the Degree Progress Check Sheet and the DMA degree plan listed in the KU Catalog to ensure their plan meets all deficiencies, required coursework,, a schedule for recitals, projected semester for the Doctoral exams (qualifying and oral), and the proposed semester to complete the Lecture-Recital and DMA Document defense.
 The student’s major professor and graduate committee should assume primary responsibility for monitoring progress within the approved plan.
-Plans will be kept in the student’s online file in 446 Murphy.
-Subsequent changes to the program of study must be noted and approved by the student’s advisor.
-An updated Program will be submitted yearly to musicgrad@ku.edu.
+Plans will be kept in the student’s online student record (accessible to faculty online).
+Subsequent changes to the program of study must be approved by the student’s advisor.
+An updated Program will be submitted annually to musicgrad@ku.edu.

 According to Graduate Studies policy, doctoral students must complete a minimum program engagement equivalent to two full-time semesters.
 This may be accomplished through either of the following: